gt2001/generate-2D-quadrilateral-mesh-with-neural-networks-and-tree-search/README.md

 PPO+workers+GAE+2output.ipynb - Proximal Policy Optimization (a deep reinforcement learning algorithm)

 This is a long-term on-going project.
-New updates will be written here (e.g. .eps files, .pdf reports).
+New updates will be written here (e.g. .pdf meshes, .pdf reports).
 Please do not distribute these files to other websites.

 Paper draft link (arXiv): https://arxiv.org/abs/2111.07613